Richie765/meteor-pg/README.md

 ## Unique \_id field

 Your query must always return an \_id field which uniquely identifies each row returned.
+This is needed so that the changed rows can be identified.
-For simple queries, this could be just an alias to the PK.
+For simple queries, this could just be an alias to the PK.

 For multi-table queries, this could be a combination of different PK's, eg: